Copyright (c) 2007 THE THRASH METAL GUIDE

 ZWARTKETTERIJ (HOLLAND)

-Based on "Sodomizer Dirty Sodomizer": this is old school black/thrash metal which on its best moments recalls Bathory's "Blood, Fire, Death" ("The Black Fucking Heresy"), but there is also brutal bashing used so often by the modern black metal bands.
-Fortunately the guys don't stick to this side of their music for too long, and they are not strangers to cool speed/thrash numbers in the vein of Nocturnal (Germany) and Alastor (Portugal) ("Jack Hellfire Necrotrash").
-"Neslepaks" is a very faithful cover of the folk/black metallers Isengard, although it sounds awkward and offbeat, having almost nothing to do with the style presented on this album.
+Based on "Sodomizer Dirty Sodomizer": this is old school black/thrash metal which on its best moments recalls Bathory's "Blood, Fire, Death" ("The Black Fucking Heresy"), but there's also brutal bashing used so often by the modern black metal bands.
+Fortunately the guys don't stick to this side of their music for too long, and they aren't strangers to cool speed/thrash numbers in the vein of Nocturnal (Germany) and Alastor (Portugal) ("Jack Hellfire Necrotrash").
+"Neslepaks" is a very faithful cover of the folk/black metallers Isengard although it sounds awkward and offbeat, having almost nothing to do with the style presented on this album.

 Sodomizer Dirty Sodomizer Full-length, 2005